jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 2.5 Properties of Intrinsic Mode Functions
 ++++++++++++++++++++++++++++++++++++++++++

-By virtue of the EMD algorithm, the decomosition is complete, in that the sum of the IMFs and the residue subtracted from the input signal leaves behind only a negligible residue.
+By virtue of the EMD algorithm, the decomposition is complete, in that the sum of the IMFs and the residue subtracted from the input signal leaves behind only a negligible residue.
 The decomposition is almost orthogonal.
 Also, as emphasized earlier, the greatest advantage of the IMFs are well-behaved